 South Sudan says it is in control of disputed oil town and accuses the North of “indiscriminate bombing”.

-Sudan’s president, meanwhile, has said he will “cut” the hand of aggressors and retake the contested Heglig region.
+Sudan’s president has said he will “cut” the hand of aggressors and retake the contested oil-producing Heglig region as his country continues to clash with neighbouring South Sudan.

 Omar al-Bashir told a rally in Sudan’s North Kordofan state on Thursday he would not surrender “an inch” of the country and that he would firmly deal with its enemies.